jeongyoonlee/radyant/inst/marketing/tools/help/transform.md

 	'<25' = '<35'; '25-34' = '<35'; '35-44' = '35-54'; '45-54' = '35-54'; '55-64' = '>54'; '>64' = '>54'

 4. To exclude a particular value (e.g., an outlier in the data) from subsequent analyses we can recode it to a missing value.
-If the largest value in a variable called __sales__ is, for example, equal to 400 we would (1) select the variable __sales__ in the 'Select column(s)' box and enter the command below in the 'Recode box':
+If we want to remove the maximum value from a variable called __sales__ that is equal to 400 we would (1) select the variable __sales__ in the 'Select column(s)' box and enter the command below in the 'Recode box'.
+Press return and 'Save changes' to add the recoded variable to the data.

 	400 = NA

 #### Rename

-Click the 'Rename' radio button and select one or more variables and enter new names for them.
+Choose 'Rename' from the 'Transformation type' dropdown, select one or more variables and enter new names for them in the rename box shown.
 Separate each name by a ','.
-Press enter to see the variables with their new names on screen.
-Press 'Save changes' to alter the names in the original data.
+Press return to see the variables with their new names on screen and  press 'Save changes' to alter the variable names in the original data.

 #### Remove

-Click the 'Remove' radio button and select one or more variables to remove from the selected data set.
+Choose 'Remove' from the 'Transformation type' dropdown and select one or more variables to remove.
 Press 'Save changes' to remove the variables from the original data.
-This action cannot be undone.
+Note that this action cannot be undone.
+If you want to the original variables back you will have to reload the data through the Data > Manage page.

-#### Transformations included in the Change function
+#### Transformations available through the Change function

 1. Log: create a log-transformed version of the selected variable (i.e., log(x))
 2. Square: multiply a variable by itself (i.e. x^2)